D-Robotics/rdk_doc_en/docs/toolchain_development/intermediate/ptq_process.md

 - Incorrect `read_mode` specification: In `02_preprocess.sh`, you can specify the image reading method with the `--read_mode` parameter, supporting `opencv` and `skimage`.
 Similarly, in `preprocess.py`, ensure the `imread_mode` parameter is set correctly.
 Using `skimage` may read RGB channels with values between `0~1` as `float`, while `opencv` reads BGR with values between `0~255` as `uint8`.

-- Incorrect storage format for calibration datasets: Horizon uses `numpy.tofile` for saving calibration data, which does not preserve shape or type information.
+- Incorrect storage format for calibration datasets: D-Robotics uses `numpy.tofile` for saving calibration data, which does not preserve shape or type information.
 If `input_type_train` is not in "featuremap" format, the program will infer the data type based on whether the calibration data path contains "f32".
 From X3 algorithm toolchain v2.2.3a, a new parameter `cal_data_type` has been added to set the binary file data storage type.

-- Inconsistent transformer implementation: Horizon provides common preprocessing functions in `/horizon_model_convert_sample/01_common/python/data/transformer.py`.
+- Inconsistent transformer implementation: D-Robotics provides common preprocessing functions in `/horizon_model_convert_sample/01_common/python/data/transformer.py`.
 Differences in ResizeTransformer implementation might exist, such as using OpenCV's default interpolation method (linear).
 To modify other interpolation methods, edit the `transformer.py` source code and ensure consistency with the training-time preprocessing code.
 Refer to the [**Transformer Usage**](../../common_questions/toolchain#transposetransformer) section for more details.

-- Continue using the original float model's data processing library during the Horizon algorithm toolchain.
+- Continue using the original float model's data processing library during the D-Robotics algorithm toolchain.
 For less robust models, discrepancies in resize, crop, and other common functions across libraries can affect precision.

 - Ensure a reasonable validation image set.
 The calibration dataset should contain around "a hundred" images, covering various scenarios in the data distribution.
 For multi-task or multi-class models, the validation set should cover all prediction branches or classes.